open-ephys/onix-docs/source/API Reference/liboni/oni.rst

 .. function:: void oni_version(int *major, int *minor, int *patch)

-    Report the oepcie library version.
+    Report the liboni library version.
 This library uses `Semantic Versioning
     <https://semver.org/>`_.
 Briefly, the major revision is for incompatible API
     changes.
 Minor version is for backwards compatible changes.
 The patch number is for backwards-compatible bug fixes.
 When this function returns,